collective/collective.takeaportrait/README.rst

 * Chrome: tested with Chrome 30 (a little slow, but works)
 * Opera: tested with Opera Next, version 18
 * Safari: no support (c'mon Apple...)
 * Internet Explorer: support is expected for Internet Explorer 31 [1]_
+* Mobile: no test done  apart Safari on iOS (and it's not working)

 To know if your browser is supported, see the `Can I Use`__ Web site.